B1gN0Se/AI-Cyber-Agent/README.md

 **--objective**: Specifies the ultimate goal or the specific task the AI agent must achieve regarding the target.

 **--provider**: Sets the AI provider to use.
-The only supported value is ollama.
 If this argument is omitted, the agent defaults to openrouter.

 **--model**: Specifies the exact language model to be used by the selected provider (e.g., llama3, gpt-4o).